 Crow Creek Sioux Tribe v.
 American Tobacco Company, et al., Case No. CV 97-09-082, Tribal Court of the Crow Creek Sioux Tribe, State of South Dakota (case filed 9/26/97).
-The plaintiffs seek to recover actual and punitive damages, restitution, funding of a clinical cessation program, funding of a corrective public education program, and disgorgement of unjust profits from sales to minors.
-The plaintiffs claim that the defendants are liable under the following theories: unlawful marketing and targeting of minors, contributing to the delinquency of minors, unfair and deceptive acts or practices, unreasonable restraint of trade and unfair method of competition, negligence, negligence per se, conspiracy and restitution of unjust enrichment.
+The plaintiffs seek to recover actual and punitive damages, restitution, funding of a clinical cessation program, funding of a corrective public education program and disgorgement of unjust profits from sales to minors.
+The plaintiffs claim that the defendants are liable under the following theories: unlawful marketing and targeting of minors, contributing to the delinquency of minors, unfair and deceptive acts or practices, unreasonable restraint of trade and unfair methods of competition, negligence, negligence per se, conspiracy and restitution of unjust enrichment.
 The case is dormant.

 United States of America v.
-Philip Morris, Inc., et al., Case No. 1:99CVO2496, USDC, District of Columbia (case filed 9/22/99).
-The United States of America seeks to recover the proceeds received, and to be received, by tobacco company defendants and certain affiliates for wrongful sales of tobacco products.
+Philip Morris, Inc., et al., Case No. 1:99-CV-O2496-GK, USDC, District of Columbia (case filed 9/22/99).
+The United States of America sought to recover the proceeds received, and to be received, by tobacco company defendants and certain affiliates for wrongful sales of tobacco products.
 In October 2000, the District Court dismissed the government's claims pursuant to the Medicare Secondary Payer Act and the Medical Cost Recovery Act, but denied motions to dismiss RICO claims.
 In February 2005, the United States Court of Appeals for the District of Columbia ruled that disgorgement is not an available remedy.
-In August 2006 the court issued its Final Judgment.
+In August 2006, the court issued its Final Judgment.
 The United States Court of Appeals for the District of Columbia stayed the Final Judgment pending appeal.
-See Note 9, Contingencies, for a more detailed discussion of the case.
+See Note 8, Contingencies, for a more detailed discussion of the case.

 IV.
-THIRD-PARTY PAYOR ACTIONS
+THIRD-PARTY PAYOR ACTIONS (2)

 General Health Services (Kupat Holim Clalit) v.
 Philip Morris, Inc., et al., Case No. 1571/98, District Court, Israel, Jerusalem (case filed 9/28/98).
-General Health Services seeks monetary damages and declaratory and injunctive relief on behalf of itself and all of its members against major United States tobacco manufacturers.
-Motions filed by the defendants are pending before the Israel Supreme Court, seeking appeal from a lower court's decision granting leave to plaintiffs for foreign service of process.
-See Note 9, Contingencies, for a more detailed discussion of the case.
+General Health Services seeks monetary damages and declaratory and injunctive relief on behalf of itself and all of its members against the major United States tobacco manufacturers.
+Motions filed by the defendants are pending before the Israel Supreme Court, seeking appeal from a lower court's decision granting leave to plaintiff for foreign service of process.
+See Note 8, Contingencies, for a more detailed discussion of the case.

 United Seniors Association, Inc. v.
-Philip Morris USA Inc., et al, Case No. 05-CV-11623-RGS, USDC, District of Massachusetts (Boston) (case filed 8/4/05).
+Philip Morris USA Inc., et al., Case No. 05-CV-11623-RGS, USDC, District of Massachusetts (Boston) (case filed 8/4/05).
 A seniors group brought this action pursuant to the private cause of action provisions of the Medicare Secondary Payer Act seeking to recover all expenditures since August 1999 on smoking-relating diseases for the Medicare program.
 In August 2006, the court granted defendants' motion to dismiss.
 The plaintiffs appealed.
-Oral argument occurred on March 6, 2007.
+(Docket Number on appeal: 06-CV-2447).
+Oral argument occurred on March 6, 2007 before the First Circuit Court of Appeals.